Coronavirus: Wages, sick pay and time off explained

 The typical full-time worker is paid £585 a week, about £2,340 a month, using a median average - the middle point of all workers.

 It is hoped the grants, available through Revenue & Customs (HMRC) by the end of April, will stop big redundancy announcements.

-The money will be backdated to March and the scheme will last at least three months.
+The money will be backdated to March and the scheme will last until the end of October.